About

 Teresa made her debut in Germany at the Theater Aachen with the role of Witwe in Pasticcio Ombra Felice by Clara Hinterberger.
 She performed again at the same theatre in the following two seasons with the roles of Stewardess (Flight) and Frau Pfeil (Der Schauspieldirektor), the latter a modern arrangement premiered at the Salzburger Festspiele in 2017, under the direction of the prestigious director and author of the arrangement Elena Tzavara.
 During her studies, she also had the pleasure of performing the roles Annio (La Clemenza di Tito), Dido (Dido and Aeneas), Hänsel (Hänsel und Gretel), La messagiera (L'Orfeo) and L'enfant (L'enfant et les sortiléges).

 Born in Lisbon, Portugal, Teresa began her vocal studies at the Instituto Gregoriano de Lisboa with the baritone Armando Possante.
 She went on to study at the Hochschule für Musik und Tanz Köln in Germany, where she completed her Bachelor's degree in singing and Master's degree in opera with distinction, under the guidance of Professor Claudia Kunz-Eisenlohr.
 In Germany, she discovered a great interest in German Lied.
 She worked regularly under the guidance of Professor Ulrich Eisenlohr.
 At the same time, she took further training courses with Ingeborg Danz, Anne Le Bozec, Jan Philip Schulze, Burkhard Kehring and Pauliina Tukiainen.
-As a member of the opera studio of the Wiener Staatsoper, she has had the pleasure to work with Brigitte Fassbaender, Nicole Car, Audrey Saint-Gil, among others.
+As a member of the opera studio of the Wiener Staatsoper, she has had the pleasure to work with Brigitte Fassbaender, Helmut Deutsch, Nicole Car, Audrey Saint-Gil, among others.
 Teresa currently studies with the soprano Romana Noack.

 Teresa is very grateful for the support of the Dr. Arthur Pfungst Foundation during her studies.